Melissa O’Brien- Interim Pastor

 Juliana joined our staff in April 2024.
 Her previous experience at Notre Dame-Visitation Church in Schuylerville NY as well as many years in customer service, and office management had her well prepared to take on the role.
 She lives in Schuylerville in what was once the rectory of Visitation Church, with 5 cats (Molly, Jade, Blackberry, Springtail and Mousse), her dog (Balthasar), her daughter Lillian who is currently attending SUNY Oswego, her ward Jacob Sherwood of Austin TX, and occasionally, her husband, Eric.
 She also has two grown sons, William and Xavier.
 The nameplate on her desk in the office reads, “What would make your day better?”

-You can reach Juliana at administrator [at] uusaratoga.org
+You can reach Juliana at administrator@uusaratoga.org

-Judith Thomas Music Director
+Judith Thomas Pianist

 Judith Thomas is a well-known national/international pianist and music educator with a specialty in the group “Orff Schulwerk” approach, who holds a BME in Music Ed from Illinois Wesleyan University, and an MM from the U. of Illinois in Piano and Choral Conducting where she held an Assistantship, plus a Special Year Certificate from the Orff Institute in Salzburg.